 english lexicon project

 Here's another bread-and-butter psycholinguistic database from Professor David Balota at Washington University in Saint Louis.
-This monster has trial level naming and lexical decision data for zillions of English words from what feels like kazillions of participants.
+This monster has trial level naming and lexical decision data for zillions of English words.
 Visit the ELP here.

 calgary semantic decision project and embodied cognition ratings